How to Dye Silks Naturally

 - Once dry, iron it on the highest heat setting allowed for the material (your iron should tell you which level is appropriate to use).

-After dyeing a silk with turmeric, I realized it wasn’t any more difficult than cooking vegetables for dinner!
-Next, I decided to try my hand at cabbage dyed silks.
+After dyeing silk with turmeric, I realized it wasn’t any more difficult than cooking vegetables for dinner!
+Next, I decided to try my hand at cabbage-dyed silks.

 To Dye Silks Using Cabbage and Baking Soda: